 Breeding Red Apple Crabs

 Unfortunately, it is close to impossible to breed them in captivity.
-So far, I have no heard or read any success stories.
+So far, I have not o heard or read any success stories.

 Currently, the pet industry completely depends on wild-caught species.

 In the wild, Red Apple crabs migrate to the ocean to release eggs that hatch into planktonic marine larvae.
 Each female may produce thousands of eggs, however, only a small fraction of them eventually metamorphose and crawl back onto land.

 The breeding season of Metasesarma aubryi is variable, depending on the beginning and ending of the rainy season, between May and November.